owencaseyjames/PyShoreVolume/README.md

 <img width="32%" alt="Intersections" src="https://user-images.githubusercontent.com/103570277/233673250-6dacea21-1041-4cfd-9815-5d7f8b944be1.png">
 </p>

-For the DEM functions a single polygon shapefile is required to define the region under analysis.
+For the DEM functions a single polygon shapefile is required to define the region under analysis and mask the DEM's to the set region in question.

-An additional polygon shapefile that defines the coastal area to be analysed must be saved under name 'Volumepoly' in the data directory in order for the masking procedure to work.
+The two groups of functions are callable in seperate classes 1.
+SCA 2.
+DOD.
+Each contain a set of variables to be defined for the functions to work.

 # Usage

 ```